 This page contains proposed changes for a future release of ROCm.
 Read the latest Linux release of ROCm documentation for your production environments.

-Installation and Building for Windows#
+Installing and building for Microsoft Windows#

-Installing pre-built packages#
+Installing prebuilt packages#

 -DCMAKE_PREFIX_PATH="C:\hipSDK"